More than a million savers open a Help to Buy: ISA

 Savers can put in a relatively small amount each month if they prefer and still get a bonus, as long as they reach £1,600 in total, which is the minimum required.

-“I’m aiming to save as much as I can in it each month – that’s my goal.
-I am saving what I can so it varies," said Hatty.
+“I’m aiming to save as much as I can in it each month – that’s my goal," said Hatty.

 “Without the scheme I would still be saving towards a house but it would be much harder as interest rates are poor and obviously the government money will massively help.